Key Takeaways

 Complexity of algorithms: Search engine algorithms are complex and constantly evolving.
 What works for SEO today may not be as effective tomorrow due to algorithm changes or updates.
 Keeping up with these changes and understanding their impact on SEO performance adds to the complexity of measuring ROI accurately.

-Attribution challenges: Attribution is the process of assigning credit to different marketing channels for the sales (or other types of conversions you are measuring).
+Attribution challenges: Attribution is the process of assigning credit to different marketing channels for sales (or other types of conversions you are measuring).
 With SEO, attributing conversions solely to organic search traffic can be difficult, especially in multi-channel marketing environments where customers interact with multiple touchpoints before making a purchase.

 Investment allocation across channels: Businesses often invest in multiple marketing channels simultaneously, making it challenging to attribute specific outcomes to SEO alone.
 Understanding how SEO contributes to overall marketing performance and ROI requires comprehensive tracking and analysis of cross-channel interactions.